fbpx

 To some, the train is simply a mode of transport, a method of getting from A to B. But in Norway, some of the trains take you through lush green valleys or over remote mountain plateaus that are otherwise near impossible to see.

-If you're without a car, the train is your next best option to get up close and personal with nature.
 Throw in to the mix the fact that fares are surprisingly low when booked in advance, and you'll quickly see why rail travel in Norway is a tourist attraction in itself.

-Why take the train?
+Why Take the Train?

-Norwegians often bemoan the national rail network.
-It’s more than 4,000km long, with a total of 775 tunnels and more than 3,000 bridges.
 But because of the landscape, it’s difficult to get anywhere quickly.
 This means that travelling by airplane is the preferred option for many commuters and business travellers.

 But tourists have different priorities of course!
 Here are three reasons why you should consider seeing Norway by train.